How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

 Now that your club is in the correct position at the top of the swing, we have to look at what happens when you approach the ball.

-To release the club properly, you still need to have the left wrist in a flexed or flat position through impact.
+To release the club properly, you must still have the left wrist flexed or flat through impact.
 Without this wrist position, the angle of attack is incorrect, and the clubface angle is also usually open.

-As your hands move into the golf ball, you should be decreasing extension and flattening the lead wrist.
+As your hands move into the golf ball, you should decrease extension and flatten the lead wrist.

 Impact